Catholic Church and homosexuality: Notable LGBT Catholics

 There have been notable gay Catholics throughout history.
 Writers such as Oscar Wilde, Lord Alfred Douglas, Marc-André Raffalovich, and Frederick Rolfe, and artists such as Robert Mapplethorpe and Andy Warhol were influenced by both their Catholicism and their homosexuality.

-Gay Catholic academics such as John J. McNeill, who was further on expelled from the Society of Jesus in 1987 at the request of the Vatican, and John Boswell have produced work on the history and theological issues at the intersection of Christianity and homosexuality.
-Some notable LGBTQ+ gay rights activists are or were priests or nuns, such as McNeill, Virginia Apuzzo, and Jean O'Leary.
+Gay Catholic academics such as John J. McNeill, (expelled from the Society of Jesus in 1987 at the request of the Vatican), and author John Boswell have produced work on the history and theological issues at the intersection of Christianity and homosexuality.
+Some notable gay rights activists are or were priests or nuns, such as McNeill, Virginia Apuzzo, and Jean O'Leary.